Owen-Reynolds/Owen-Reynolds/README.md

 ### About Me

 Hello, I am a Sophmore Computer Science Major at Ashland University.
-I am currently learning Object Oriented Programming with Java and Front End Programming with React JS.
-Through my studies I have learned that hard-work, determination, and consistency is the forumla for sucess and I hope to one day bring this traits with me to the workplace.
+I am currently learning Object-oriented programming with Java and front-end programming with React JS.
+Through my studies I have learned that hard work, determination, and consistency are the formula for success, and I hope to one day bring these traits to the workplace.
 Outside of coding, I enjoy basketball, video games, and being outside.

 ### Tech Stack